N-45div/Resilient-Response/README.md

-    ✅ Provides track of who has signed up and to contact them in case of an emergency ✅ Sharing of information related to disasters and emergency preparedness ✅ Connect with others in their area who are also using the app ✅ Level up and get recognized in the community!
-    ✅ See all current running emergencies and with a click of a button navigate to them!
-    ✅ Enables users to organize and collaborate with each other during an emergency ✅ Provides a map of nearby emergency shelters that users can go to during a disaster ✅ Enables users to check in and out of shelters to help emergency responders keep track of who is where ✅ Donate disaster gift boxes to those in need during and after a disaster ✅ Provides a list of emergency contacts that users can call or message during an emergency ✅ Provides real-time weather updates and alerts
+    ✅ Provides track of who has signed up and to contact them in case of an emergency ✅ Sharing of information related to disasters and emergency preparedness ✅ Connect with others in their area who are also using the app ✅ Enables users to organize and collaborate with each other during an emergency through community feature ✅ Provides a map of nearby emergency shelters that users can go to during a disaster ✅ Enables users to check in and out of shelters to help emergency responders keep track of who is where ✅ Donate disaster gift boxes to those in need during and after a disaster ✅ Provides a list of emergency contacts that users can call or message during an emergency ✅ Provides real-time weather updates and alerts
     ✅ Users can use computer vision technology to detect hand gestures and poses.
-    ✅ Enables users to track weather patterns and plan accordingly

 ## Screenshots📷
 |       **Main Page**                |              **Signup Page**       |        **Chat Login**                     |            **Community Chat**        |